 - Documents that support your claim

-The lawyer who represents you may help you understand what to do if the insurance company denies your car accident claim.
-Your lawyer may also help you effectively navigate the appeals process and help you pursue financial compensation from the negligent driver who hurt you.
+The lawyer who represents you may help you understand what to do next.
+Your lawyer may also help you effectively navigate the appeals process.
+They can help you pursue financial compensation from the negligent driver who hurt you.

 A Personal Injury Law Firm May Help You File an Appeal